marryinweb3/Marry3/README.md

 Thanks to the many foundational elements of Web3 for providing us with the basis for an interesting application of social experimentation.

 - Web3 brings the possibility of breaking through the physical limitations of the information society, and now any address and address can form an intimate relationship, regardless of geography, gender, age, race, and even species!
-- At the same time, the blockchain provides a rule guarantee (Code is Law) for this relationship.
-The relationship is on the chain, cannot be tampered with, cannot be transferred, and is open and transparent.
+- At the same time, the blockchain provides a rule guarantee (Code is Law) for this relationship, the relationship is on the chain, cannot be tampered with, and cannot be transferred,Open and transparent.

 ![line](https://user-images.githubusercontent.com/897401/171048003-7b7adb40-9f72-4bfc-84de-e948892bf7f9.png)